How to White Label a Website Project: <span>Step-by-Step</span>

 Functionality specification (be exhaustive)

-• Contact forms — fields, where submissions go, CRM integrations
+• • Contact forms — fields, routing, CRM sync

 💡 Pro tip: Record a 10-minute Loom walkthrough of your Figma file alongside the written brief.
 This eliminates hours of back-and-forth questions.